What has your creativity during the pandemic been like? If you’re struggling, the official verdict is: you’re not alone…

 “Creative ideation is that frenetic spark that happens when a group of people are together, face-to-face, beers in hand, pacing back and forth against a messy whiteboard.”
 Elie Goral, Executive Creative Director, Color

 This week the FT wrote an in-depth article about how we are coping with home working and its impact on our creative thinking.
-The article is a great round-up of thinking about creativity during the pandemic by business leaders, academics and creative practitioners.
+I thought the article was a great round-up of thinking about creativity during the pandemic by business leaders, academics and creative practitioners.

 “Homeworking can starve us of many of these creative raw ingredients — the chance conversation, the new person or idea or environment.
 Homeworking means serendipity is supplanted by scheduling, face-to-face by Zoom.”

+Crikey.
 According to Nicholas Bloom, economics professor at Stanford University, chief executives are citing “creativity is the biggest single issue” during the pandemic.
-He adds: “New ideas and new customers and new segments and new business models [is] all the CEOs are concerned about” in the long term.”
+In addition, he states: “New ideas and new customers and new segments and new business models [is] all the CEOs are concerned about” in the long term.”

 “28% of homeworkers in the Leesman survey said they cannot collaborate on creative work”

 In recent years, office design has focused on creating collaborative spaces where people can meet to discuss ideas and hold serendipitous conversations.
-I was asked to write about this myself recently – see link to my article about creativity during the impact and how to innovate over Zoom here
+I was asked to write about this myself recently – this article looks at creativity during the impact and how to innovate over Zoom.

 If you’re interested in finding new ways to tackle challenges, join our next How To Be A Creative Ninja open training in February.
-Or see our other courses here.
+Check out the link to see our other courses, too.

-In this article from Contagious magazine, entitled ‘Why the pandemic has sent creativity into free fall’ writer Martin Lindstrom explains why he believes pandemic working practices are killing creativity.
+In this article from Contagious magazine, writer Martin Lindstrom explains why he believes pandemic working practices are killing creativity.

 “We’ve been seduced into thinking that translating our physical life to a digital lifestyle is a linear process.
 Not so.”
 Martin Lindstrom, Lindstrom Company